denten-books/plain-text/support/conferences/ipam-april-2016/45-min-direct-manipulation.md

 simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].
-On the surface, the advance of brain--computer interfaces seems to bring us closer to the vision of increasing directness: the "no interface" movement in design, interaction between people and machines without intermediary symbols, words, or images. *No Interface*, *Don't Make me Think*, and *Hooked: How to
+On the surface, the advance of brain-computer interfaces seems to bring us closer to the vision of increasing directness: the "no interface" movement in design, interaction between people and machines without intermediary symbols, words, or images. *No Interface*, *Don't Make me Think*, and *Hooked: How to